eguvenc/wikibase4research/QUICK_INSTALLATION.md

 newgrp docker
 ```

-Lukas Günter: The init command is quite new.
+The init command is quite new.
 I want to add new collections to it, like Semantic Mediawiki, but right now, I'm not there yet
 Sorry, i should mark this as WIP
 Copying the folder is the way to go now.